lucarelli111/tsre-microservices-azure/README.md

 ---
 -->

-# DASH 2023 - DPN - Fun time with Swagstore
+# TSKO 2024 - DPN - Fun time with Swagstore

-Welcome to Dash 2023 - Datadog Partner Network Challenge !!
+Welcome to TSKO 2024 - Datadog Partner Network Challenge !!
 Your goal will be to capture all the flags related to a micro-service architected application called **Swagstore** using Datadog.

 The app consists of an 12-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.